 - “Sucking blisters”

 - If baby takes a long time to feed, is that a sign of something needing to change?

 - Keeping your baby constantly sucking

 - When an uncomfortable latch develops with an older baby (2-3mo, 3-4mo, 4+mo)

 - San Diego Breastfeeding Center

-- Latch: A Handbook for Breastfeeding with Confidence at Every Stage, book by Robin (signed copy, or through Amazon)
+- Latch: A Handbook for Breastfeeding with Confidence at Every Stage, by Robin Kaplan (you can get a signed copy, or through Amazon)

 - San Diego Breastfeeding Center Foundation